Skip to content

 Non-zeroAnalysis failed or policy violation with --fail-fast

-Common failures: invalid or missing --path, config not found or invalid YAML, unknown preset, or (with --repo) clone or ref errors.
+Common failures: invalid or missing --path, config not found or invalid YAML.
 For diagnostics, run arxo doctor and arxo config validate.
 See Troubleshooting for more.